 Author has skillfully put the two travelers at two ends of the empire, and they give you views not only from an outsider’s perspective but also from the different camps within the empire.
 There is masala by way of description of harems and about the lives of two pivotal princesses Jahanara and Roshanara.
-The author gives the stories and their anti-dotes simultaneously and leaves to you to choose which one would you like to believe.
-There is a vivid description of the lives and times during Shahajahan’s time in Shahajahanabad.
+The author gives the stories and their anti-dotes simultaneously and leaves to you to choose which one would you like to believe. yes; There is a vivid description of the lives and times during Shahjahan’s time in Shahjahanabad.
 The glorious picture that we have painted in our minds of the great times is punctured here and there by the author when he mentions the filth that the common man lives with and the contrasting lifestyles of the emperor and his subjects who actually lived not too far from each other.

 Language is exquisite; you may have to refer the dictionary sometimes.
 The author seems to have mastered the art of weaving fiction on top of factual history.
 It gets difficult to figure out which part is fiction and which is fact.
 Author’s imagination and his understanding of the situation skillfully fill the gaps in facts to present a complete story.
 What is admirable is the fact that he has done all this without being judgmental and without showing any bias towards or against any of the characters mentioned in the book The Crimson Throne.